Freestyle scootering: One-piece decks

 After seeing improvements to both forks, bars and wheels, the next big step was to eliminate the play in the Razor scooter decks folding mechanism.
 The first manufacturer to produce a deck with the head tube and neck welded to the deck plate was TSI in 2009.
 In addition to solving the issue with the folding mechanism, this deck also had an increased strength overall, especially at the dropouts at the very back of the deck where most Razor decks would crack and break after enough use.
 This deck also introduced a spring-less brake, named the 'Flex Fender', which in itself was a game changer, eliminating the much more complicated system of the stock spring brakes used on the Micro and Razor scooters.
 Shortly after TSI introduced their deck, Phoenix Pro Scooters came with their own version of the one-piece deck.
 Since then, the evolution of the scooter deck has changed a lot and gone in different directions depending on the preferred terrain of the rider.

 Compression systems

 With the introduction of the threadless fork there was a need for a compression system to make it work together with the rest of the scooter.
-The first iteration that was used is what is known today as the Inverted Compression System (ICS), which featured a long bolt going in through the bottom of the fork reaching up and threading into the star nut at the top of the fork tube.
-Although being affordable and lightweight, ICS was rather tedious to use as one had to remove the front wheel to make any adjustments to the compression.
-After realising the short-comings of the ICS, Andrew Broussard sought out to create a new system that was easier to use.
+The first iteration andrew Broussard sought out to create a new system that was easier to use.
 He came up with a large clamp that lets you tighten the fork and bars together by a bolt and top cap into the star nut from the top of the fork tube.
 This allowed for easier adjustments and increased strength.
 So much so that he named it the Standard Compression System or SCS for short.

 In later years there has been several additions to the list of compression systems, mostly to reduce weight by not utilising a clamp as large as the SCS.
-These systems include HIC (Hidden Interal Compression), IHC (Internal Hidden Compression) and the Pytel Compression system.
+These systems include HIC (Hidden Internal Compression), IHC (Internal Hidden Compression) and the Pytel Compression system.